sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-21-Synapse-Consumption.md

 ![purivew_synapse integration](/images/purview_search.PNG)

 2. Purview returns the metadata and location information of the Employee Entity .
-The BA / DA could explore the metadata and then directly access this live view , where the data sits. [link](https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/how-to-discover-connect-analyze-azure-purview)
+The BA / DA could explore the metadata and then directly access this [live view]((https://docs.microsoft.com/en-us/azure/synapse-analytics/catalog-and-governance/how-to-discover-connect-analyze-azure-purview)) , where the data sits.

 3. The BA / DA will fire the query(GET call) using a client of choice like [postman](https://www.postman.com/) , with database and entity as parameters